opensafely-core/opencodelists/DEVELOPERS.md

 # Notes for developers

+## actions.py business logic layer

+We encapsulate business logic in a module called `actions.py` in each app that affects state: the `builder`, `codelists`, and `opencodelists` apps.

+Please refer to [this ADR](docs/adr/0004-business-logic-layer.md) for more information.

 ## Production database and backups

 Production data is stored on dokku3 at `/storage/` within the container layer